Skip to main content

 Where to apply: Call ADRL and ask for the Family Caregiver Support Program in your area.
 Caregivers can also ask about respite and caregiver coaching.

 Reality check: Caregiver support is not the same as a paycheck.
-If you want to know whether a family member can be paid as a provider, read our caregiver pay guide and ask about QSP rules.
+If you need to know whether a family member can be paid as a provider, read our caregiver pay guide and ask about Qualified Service Provider rules.

 Qualified Service Providers

-What it helps with: Qualified Service Providers, or QSPs, are people or agencies approved to provide certain services to clients who receive services funded by North Dakota HHS.
+What it helps with: Qualified Service Providers, or QSPs, are people or agencies approved to provide certain services to clients who receive services funded by North Dakota Health and Human Services.

 Who may qualify: The senior must first qualify for a program that pays for QSP services.
 A provider must meet QSP standards before being paid for approved services.

-Where to apply: The state QSP page explains provider enrollment and the provider search.
+Where to apply: The state QSP page explains provider enrollment and provider search tools.
 Seniors should ask the case manager before choosing or changing a provider.

-Reality check: A family member may be able to become a provider in some situations, but not in every case.
-The service code and relationship rules matter.
+Reality check: A family member may be able to become a provider in some cases, but not every case.

 PACE in North Dakota

-What it helps with: PACE combines medical care, social services, in-home help, prescriptions, rides, and care planning for eligible older adults who can live safely in the community.
+What it helps with: Program of All-Inclusive Care for the Elderly, or PACE, combines medical care, social services, in-home help, prescriptions, rides, and care planning for eligible older adults who can live safely in the community.

 Who may qualify: North Dakota says PACE is for people age 55 or older who live in a PACE service area, would otherwise need nursing home level care, and can live safely in the community at enrollment.